jwbuurlage/Bulk/docs/pages/bulk_vs_bsplib.md

 ## Registration of variables

-Variables and message queues are registered upon creation, and deregistered when they go out of scope.
+Variables and message queues are registered and initialized upon creation, and deregistered when they go out of scope.
 This means that explicit registration calls are no longer necessary.
 Compare: